X-Force

-X-Force is a fictional team of superheroes appearing in American comic books published by Marvel Comics, most commonly in association with the X-Men.
+X-Force is a team of superheroes appearing in American comic books published by Marvel Comics, most commonly in association with the X-Men.
 Conceived by writer/illustrator Rob Liefeld, the team first appeared in New Mutants #100 (April 1991) and soon afterwards was featured in its own series called X-Force.
-The group was originally a revamped version of the 1980s team, the New Mutants.
+The group was originally a revamped version of the 1980s team the New Mutants.

 X-Force's first leader was the mutant Cable.
 An offshoot of the X-Men, X-Force takes a more militant and aggressive approach towards its enemies compared to the X-Men.

 An alternate incarnation of X-Force appears in the 2018 film Deadpool 2 as part of the X-Men film series.
-A planned X-Force film adaption by 20th Century Fox was in production, but it was cancelled after Disney acquired 20th Century Fox.
+A planned X-Force film adaptation was in production at 20th Century Fox, but canceled after Disney acquired the studio.